webmatrixxxl/EPAM-Junior-courses/css-preprocessors/README.md

-# CSS preprocessors live codding demo
+# CSS preprocessors live coding demo

 This is the simple page we codded at the end of the presentation.
 It is refined and complited.